-If you are totally and permanently disabled and you are eligible for a Total & Permanent Disability benefit, the payment will be paid to you as a single lump sum.
+If you are deemed disabled, the payment will be paid to you as a single lump sum.

 What happens if you believe you are totally and permanently disabled?

 As a profit-for-members fund, we're here to help, support and guide you through the claims process so you don't feel confused or overwhelmed.